M-kip/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 12 command to display 10 of the most recently modified files task 13 command to print unique lines in a txt file task14 find lines with the word root in the passwd file
+Task 12 command to display 10 of the most recently modified files task 13 command to print unique lines in a txt file task14 find lines with the word root in the passwd file task 15 cmmand to count the number of times the word root appears in passwd file